Verified July 2026 · Cited to primary sources

 Grade DAnimal studies only, unproven in humans

-Promotes angiogenesis and tissue repair by upregulating growth-factor/VEGF and nitric-oxide pathways — an experimental "healing" peptide for gut, tendon and muscle injury.
+Promotes angiogenesis and tissue repair by upregulating growth-factor/VEGF and nitric-oxide pathways.
+Marketed as a "healing" peptide for gut, tendon and muscle injury, but that use is experimental.

-BPC-157 is not FDA-approved and is under FDA review (July 23, 2026 PCAC).
-Human evidence is Grade D — animal studies only.
-If you pursue it, wait for the ruling and use a licensed provider, never gray-market vials.
+BPC-157 is not FDA-approved and is not yet legal to compound.
+On July 23, 2026 the FDA's PCAC panel voted 8 to 6 (1 abstention) to recommend adding it to the 503A list for ulcerative colitis, overriding the FDA's own scientists, but that is a recommendation only and the FDA has not decided.
+Human evidence stays Grade D: animal studies only.
+If you pursue it, wait for the FDA's ruling and use a licensed provider, never gray-market vials.

 See the evidence →